 About this author:

 Claire Booth is an entrepreneur, market researcher, speaker, facilitator and university professor.
-She has 18-plus years’ experience capturing insights for companies across North America both as an executive with market research giant Ipsos, and as founder and president of Lux Insights (Vancouver and Seattle), with clients such as Amazon, Fitbit and Ancestry.com. keep reading »
+She has 18-plus years’ experience capturing insights for companies across North America both as an executive with market research giant Ipsos, and as founder and CEO of Lux Insights (Vancouver and Seattle), with clients such as Amazon, Fitbit and Ancestry.com. keep reading »